Pauline Tantot Sizzles In Topless Selfie With A Surreal Filter

 “Second photo: D****mmnnn!” they added.

-Pauline shared another update three days ago, which was also all about her derriere.
+Tantot shared another update three days ago, which was also all about her derriere.
 This time, she was seen sitting down while rocking a pair of light denim jeans by Levi’s.
 There was a tear on the right side of her booty, and she completed her look with a long-sleeved, lime green top.

 Tantot pulled her hair up into a ponytail, which she secured with a blue scrunching.
 This photo was liked over 104,000 times.

-For those who can’t get enough of the model, check out a prior post of Pauline rocking a black thong.
+For those who can’t get enough of the model, check out a prior post of Tantot rocking a black thong.
 Plus, you can keep an eye on her social media feed for more updates.